Codium-ai/codiumai-vscode-release/README.md

 ---

 **CodiumAI** analyzes your code and generates meaningful tests to catch bugs before you ship.
 With CodiumAI, you can easily and quickly create comprehensive test suites that help you ensure the reliability and correctness of your software.
-Supports Python, Javascript and Typescript.
+Supports all languages!

 ---

-## **NEW!!
-Get code suggestions for all languages!**
+## **SUPPORTS ALL PROGRAMMING LANGUAGES**

 </div>